oddek/vestsiden/README.md

 The purpose of this project is to transfer data from a database to another.

 Data is gathered once per minute from 1499 unique sensors at Vestsiden lower secondary school in Kongsberg, Norway.
 This data is stored in a database which is not optimized for such a large volume.
-Along with each sensor reading, there is also stored a lot of excess data, which is of no interest to the researchers making use of the data.
+Along with each sensor reading, there is also stored a lot of excess data which is of no interest to the researchers making use of the data.

-At the time of writing(november 2020), this database consists of about 250 million rows, growing with 2.1 million rows every day.
+At the time of writing(November 2020), this database consists of about 250 million rows, growing with 2.1 million rows every day.
 This database will throughout the project be referred to as the "dirty database".

 ![Structure of dirty database](sql/img/dirtyDb.png?raw=true "Title")